-These sobering realities about the limits to objective reasoning help explain why Trump’s fear-mongering racism is so resonant to so many (two-thirds of likely Republican primary voters.)
-They explain the bigoted calls of Jeb Bush and Marco Rubio to ban immigrants from some Middle East countries unless they are Christians.
+These sobering realities about the limits to objective reasoning help explain why Trump’s fear-mongering racism is so resonant to so many.
+They explain the bigoted calls to ban immigrants from some Middle East countries unless they are Christians.
 They explain the rise of anti-immigrant parties in France, the Netherlands, Italy, Austria, Hungary, and Switzerland, groups that are circling the wagons and demonizing "others" as the enemy.

-The good news is that the bigotry of Tribe Trump is being soundly rejected, (more than half a million people have signed a petition to ban Trump from entering England) and for the same psychological reason.
-It’s not as the vast majority of people offended by Trump’s bigotry aren’t also afraid of terrorism.
+It’s not as though the vast majority of people offended by Trump’s bigotry aren’t also afraid of terrorism.
 They are.
 But they find reassuring solidarity by identifying with the larger tribe whose moral values reject racism and bigotry as repugnant.
 And those people also share a fear of how Trump’s bigotry plays right into the hands of terrorists and incites more violence.
-The mayor of St. Petersburg has banned Trump from entering that community "until we fully understand the dangerous threat posed by all Trumps.” (my emphasis)

 We can’t undo these instincts.
 That fear overwhelms reason is simply built into human nature.
 But there is value in recognizing why this happens.
 Understanding why paranoia overrides reason can help us recognize when we are overreacting to a threat that feels scary but doesn’t actually threaten most of us.
 That can help us temper that overreaction and try to minimize the dangers it can produce, including the dangers from bigotry and tribal divisiveness that does all sorts of harm all by itself.